Haidar-Al-Sous/Student-Performance-Prediction/README.md

 ### Semi-supervised learning
-The classes are imbalanced where we Graduate labels are the most then comes Dropout then Enrolled.
-Based on the assumption that the non-graduate labels (Dropout & Enrolled) are anomalies compared to graduate ones, and on the second assumption that Enrolled are anomalies compared to Dropout, we've tried two anomly detection algorithms, namely, Local outlier factor (LOF) & Isolation forest (IF).
+The class labels are imbalanced, with "Graduate" being the most frequent, followed by "Dropout," and then "Enrolled."
+Based on the assumption that the non-graduate labels ("Dropout" and "Enrolled") are anomalies compared to "Graduate," and on the further assumption that "Enrolled" is an anomaly compared to "Dropout," we have tried two anomaly detection algorithms: Local Outlier Factor (LOF) and Isolation Forest (IF).

 This approach consists of two stages:
-1. **1st stage:** we seperate the data into two categories.
-The first one is Graduate and the second one is non-graduate.
-Then we apply anomly detection algorithms.
+1. **1st stage:** We separate the data into two categories: Graduate and non-graduate.
+Then, we apply anomaly detection algorithms.
-2. **2nd stage:** we apply anomly detection algorithms on Dropout & Enrolled labels, where Enrolled are the anomalies.
+2. **2nd stage:** We apply anomaly detection algorithms on the Dropout & Enrolled labels, where Enrolled represents the anomalies.

 We've got the following results:
 | Algirthm  | F1 score |